eemmzz/eemmzz/README.md

 # Hey! 👋

 I'm a Software Engineering Team Lead at [Vocovo](https://www.vocovo.com/) working in their Voice team (as of Oct 23).
+My other GitHub account can be seen here: [emma-voco](https://github.com/emma-voco).

 Previously I was at the BBC and worked in BBC News on:
 * News on Smart Speaker products 🔈